 Columbia Theological Seminary is more than a place to train pastors.
 We do our best to make resources available to all of our alumni/ae.
 Become a part of our online community.
 Try some of the links provided.
 Or just check out the latest edition of our publications.
 Feel free to let us know how we can continue to support you in your local ministry.
 All you need to do is let us know!

 Should you have any comments or questions for the Alumni/ae Council, you may also contact the following officers:

-Greetings, Columbia Seminary Alumni/ae and Friends!
+Advent and Christmas greetings, Columbia Seminary Alumni/ae and friends!
 Grace to you and peace from God our Father and our Lord Jesus Christ.

 Randy Calvo ’81